 3. He did it, not by our works, but by Christ's work.
-That's the point verse 10 emphasizes, "For we are God's workmanship [God is doing the work], created in Christ Jesus."
+That's the point verse 10 emphasizes, "For we are his workmanship [God is doing the work], created in Christ Jesus."
 Stop there.
 Look at that phrase, "in Christ Jesus."
-We've seen it throughout this section.
+We've seen this emphasis on our union with Christ throughout this section.
 God made us alive with Christ (5).
 God raised us up with Christ (6).
 God seated us in heavenly realms in Christ (6).
 God will show the riches of His grace to us in Christ Jesus (7).